ice3-software/between-kit/MAINTENANCE.md

 --------

 - Saturday 6th of April:
-	- Review Craig's PR
+	- Review Craig's PR _DONE_
-	- Investigate/fix oustanding bugs
+	- Investigate/fix oustanding bugs _IN PROGRESS_
-	- Start on additional features
+	- Start on additional features _IN PROGRESS_

+- Sunday 13th of April